AnneNK/Model-Deployment-on-Gradio-for-Telco-Customer-Churn/README.md

-#Sales-Forecast-Deployment-on-Streamlit
-This is a simple user-friendly interface that helps forecast sales for Coporation Favorita.
-However, it can be adopted for any sales business.

-##Interface capability
+# Telco Customer Churn Model Deployment on Gradio App

+## Overview
+Customer Churn is the number of customers who have stopped using and paying for a product or service.

+Customer Churn prediction is a business metric that can help measure the likelyhood of a customer exiting from using the company products or services.

+## Interface Capability
-Pass values through the interface;
+1. Pass values through the interface.

-Recover these values in backend;
+2. Recover these values in backend.
-Apply the necessary processing;
+3. Apply the necessary processing.

-Submit the previously processed values to the ML model to make the predictions;
+4. Submit the previously processed values to the ML model to make the predictions.
-Process the predictions obtained and display them on the interface.
+5. Process the predictions obtained and display them on the interface.

-###Read more:
-###Author
+### Author
 Anne K.